Old Dominion Monarchs football: Ricky Rahne era (2020–present)

 Ricky Rahne, former Penn State offensive coordinator, was announced as the next head coach on December 10, 2019.
 Amid the COVID-19 pandemic, the university announced that the 2020 football season for the Monarchs was canceled due to concerns about the safety of athletes and coaches.

 Rahne coached his first full season in 2021.
-After a 1-5 start ODU went on a 5 game winning streak to end the regular season 6-6; while becoming Bowl eligible for the second time in program history.
+After a 1–6 start ODU went on a 5 game winning streak to end the regular season 6–6; while becoming Bowl eligible for the second time in program history.
 ODU played in the Myrtle Beach Bowl, but lost to Tulsa.

 The 2022 season had some big changes.
 As the Monarchs across all sports moved into the Sun Belt Conference in July of that year, leaving C-USA (along with Southern Miss and Marshall).
-ODU would start with a upset win over Virginia Tech by a final score 20-17.
+The 2022 season got off to a rough start when offensive coordinator Dave Patenaude resigned just two weeks before the season opener.
+Despite his departure ODU would start with an upset win over Virginia Tech by a final score 20–17.
+The Monarchs would go on to have a disappointing season, finishing 3–9.

+The 2023 season showed improvement, as the Monarchs finished the regular season 6–6 and earned a berth in the Famous Toastery Bowl, where they lost to Western Kentucky to close the year at 6–7.

+In 2024, Old Dominion went 5–7 in the regular season, with a three game losing streak late in the season effectively ending their bowl eligibility for the year.

+The 2025 season began with a milestone victory, as ODU defeated Virginia Tech 45–26 in Blacksburg, the Monarchs’ first road win over a Power Four opponent.